zhangxingmao/cloudgame/README.md

   - Sports
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices
 - **Modern UI/UX**: Clean interface with smooth animations and transitions
-- **Fullscreen Mode**: Enhanced gaming experience with fullscreen gameplay option
+- **New Tab Gaming**: Games open in a new tab for distraction-free gameplay
 - **Performance Optimized**: Fast loading times and smooth performance
 - **No Registration Required**: Jump straight into gameplay without account creation